Mike Turtur Bikeway

 New shared use path between Morphett Road and Brighton Road

 A new shared use path completed a 1.8km segment of the Mike Turtur Bikeway (following Maxwell Tce from Brighton Rd, Glenelg East and Morphett Rd, Glegowrie).
 The path was constructed by the Cities of Marion and Holdfast Bay and funded in part by the state government Planning and Development Fund.

 The shared use path is part of a linear park along the tramline, improved access to tram stops and provides an alternative to cycling on Maxwell Tce.
 The project upgraded to existing lighting, fencing and landscaping and planted native trees and shrubs.

-A joint project with City of Holdfast Bay to upgrade the existing pedestrian crossing to improve cycling and walking access from the new shared use path along Maxwell Tce to Jetty Rd.
+A joint project with City of Holdfast Bay to upgrade the existing pedestrian crossing to connect the shared use path across Brighton Rd into Jetty Rd.